0xfuturistic/sandwich-mitigating-uniswap-v2/README.md

         - Append any order from $B_{buy}$ to $T$ and remove it from $B_{buy}$.
     - Else:
         - Append any order from $B_{sell}$ to $T$ and remove it from $B_{sell}$.
-4. If any orders remain, append them to $T$ in any order.
+4. If any swaps remain, append them to $T$ in any order.

 ## Implementation